whisperzh/PopUpTrip/README.md

 * [Android Architecture Components](https://developer.android.com/topic/libraries/architecture)

 ## Backend code repository
-The github repo for the backend code: https://github.com/lianghuanjia/501Backend
+The github repo for the backend code: https://github.com/lianghuanjia/501Backend\
+The code in this repository does not need to be manually run.